rythos42/ArmadaData/readme.md

 ## TODO ##
 - I recommend posting in TTS discord "worked with Valadian to make a plugin to upload to TTS Armada score cloud", "for when you have to play in Vassal but still want to get ranked credit for the game"
-- put out to public on Thursday or Friday
+- put out to public
-- do another release
-  - Help link
-  - Auto-select objectives that are left in the play area
-  - auto-select objective played
-  - auto-select player name
+- re-write Chatter messages from the POV that both players will see them.

 ## Future ##
 - Consider how to calculate fleet points for players